ItsFrezzy50089/GhostNight/README.md

---This Code Is from Jn Hh Gaming!
+--Some of this is not my code.So credit to Jn HH Gaming!
---Its Made By ItsFreezy!
+--Made By ItsFreezy!
---Sub To Jn HH Gaming
+--Do not edit any of this code unless you know what you doing enjoy!

 local SytroWaterMark = Instance.new("ScreenGui")